XEOPEO/WS2812b_Ledstrip_Web_Interface/README.md

 - [x] Install OS on the Raspberry Pi(Raspbian)
 - [x] Install the needed services/features to the RPi(python, scons, swig, git)
 - [x] Find libraries to experiment with LEDstrip(rpi_ws281x)
-- [x] Make the led work and try some selfmade python scripts
+- [x] Make the LED work and try some selfmade python scripts
-- [ ] Prepare a python webserver
+- [ ] Prepare a Python webserver
 - [ ] Create the HTML-pages
 - [ ] Create the CSS-style
 - [ ] Create the JavaScript